ranieremenezes/easyfermi/docs/source/index.rst

  - `Franceschini & Rodighiero 2017 <https://ui.adsabs.harvard.edu/abs/2017A%26A...603A..34F/abstract>`_.
  - `Saldana-Lopez et al. 2021 <https://ui.adsabs.harvard.edu/abs/2021MNRAS.507.5144S/abstract>`_.

-If you make use one of these models, please cite the corresponding paper.
+If you make use of one of these models in your publication, please cite the corresponding paper.

 Contents